ccaper/ImageOrientationSort/README.md

 this list will not be copied to the destination directory.
 ````

 Note, you can write the file paths as either Unix or DOS style separators (Unix uses '/', DOS uses '\').
 The application will detect the operating system you are using, and convert them as needed for the environement you are running.
+However, if you chose to use DOS style style separators ('\'), they must be escpaed (double \\) due to Java using the '\' as an escape character.
+For example, C:\some\dir should be C:\\some\\dir

 Note, all paths must be full absolute paths.